Southampton Township, Franklin County, Pennsylvania

-Southampton Township is a township in Franklin County, Pennsylvania, United States.
-The population was 8,566 at the 2020 census, up from 6,138 at the 2000 census.
+Southampton Township is a township that is located in Franklin County, Pennsylvania, United States.
+The population was 8,566 at the time of the 2020 census, an increase from the figure of 6,138 that was documented by the 2000 census.

+History

-The township was named after Southampton, in England.
+This American township was named after Southampton, England.

 Geography

-The township is in northeastern Franklin County, bordered to the northeast by Cumberland County and the borough of Shippensburg.
+This township is located in northeastern Franklin County and is bordered to the northeast by Cumberland County and the borough of Shippensburg.

 The borough of Orrstown is surrounded by the northwestern part of the township, but like Shippensburg is a separate municipality.
 The county/township boundary follows Mains Run, Gum Run, and Middle Spring Creek, a tributary of Conodoguinet Creek and part of the Susquehanna River watershed.

 A separate Southampton Township lies directly adjacent in Cumberland County.

-Most of Southampton Township (Franklin County) is in the Cumberland Valley, but the southeastern end of the township extends up onto South Mountain, where the highest elevation in the township reaches 2100 ft on Big Pine Flat Ridge.
+Most of Southampton Township (Franklin County) is situated in the Cumberland Valley, but the southeastern end of the township extends up onto South Mountain, where the highest elevation in the township reaches 2100 ft on Big Pine Flat Ridge.
 The Appalachian Trail traverses South Mountain through the township.